-Solving internal problems, reviewing knowledge, coming up with new ideas, creating stories, or even planning for the future are all areas you can explore in the mind without any external stimuli.
+Solving internal problems, reviewing knowledge, coming up with new ideas, creating stories, or even planning for the future are all areas you can explore your mind without any external stimuli.

 Use “boring” moments as opportunities to brainstorm.
-It’s a lot easier to cope with a humdrum reality if you’re able to use the time to explore possibilities within your mind.
+It’s easier to cope with a humdrum reality if you can use the time to explore possibilities within your mind.

-If you’re really at a loss, you can imagine a story about 2-3 of the people and objects in your vicinity.
-This is a great way to exercise your creativity and sharpen your observation skills.
+If you’re really at a loss, you can imagine a story about two to three people and objects in your vicinity.
+This is a great way to exercise creativity and sharpen your observation skills.